PelionIoT/snap-pelion-edge/docs/kaas.md

    $
    ```

-# Service Discovery
+## Service discovery

-It's often the case that Pods represent different applications on a gateway that need to talk to each other.
-Rather than using a static
-IP address for one of the Pods, use a Pod's hostname when addressing
-it and use DNS for service discovery.
+Pods often represent different applications on a gateway that need to talk to one another.
+Rather than using a static IP address for one of the Pods, use a Pod's hostname when addressing it and use DNS for service discovery.

-1. Create test-pod
+1. Create test-pod:

    ```yaml
    apiVersion: v1
    kind: Pod